Changissnz/why_western_minimalism/README.md

 about this -ism as an independent -ism allows for something not stained by the drive.
 How much can minimalist practice take in before the super-structures produced from the massive success of its core just "randomly" get abandoned, aww the pretty goddess type sold out, pilfered, and abandoned?
 A question best left to the ration-alists, guided by that good information from their astute quantitots.
+Maximizing these brilliant simplicities... imagine the lives that could be shared... after the complete construction of the super-structure.
+And then... from symbol of concentrated effort to a normalization of correlating certain classes and professions as exclusive members of that super-structure... where is the love, they asketh... as they stay perched, the angelic beings, watching over the rest of the world spatially beneath them.
+How can one muster the pride to see and speak nothing but marvels about some vertically-integrated thing, when any one can swear (and turn out right) they will run out of spirit in the middle of their boasting one of these days?